edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 The Emulation General Wiki contains [a good overview of Android "emulators"](https://emulation.gametechwiki.com/index.php/Android_emulators)[^3].
 Most of these are closed-source, and the Wiki warns that some may come with malicious apps pre-installed.
 For the purposes of this study these are of no interest.
 The listed open-source solutions are:

-- [Android-x86](https://www.android-x86.org/) is a port of the Android open source project to x86 platform.
+- [Android-x86](https://www.android-x86.org/) is a port of the [Android open source project](https://source.android.com/) to the [x86](https://en.wikipedia.org/wiki/X86) architecture.
 It is not an emulator, but rather an operating system that can be installed on either a physical device, or within a virtual machine (e.g. using VirtualBox or QEMU).

 - [Android Studio](https://developer.android.com/studio/) is Google's offial development environment for Android.
 It includes an [Android Emulator](https://developer.android.com/studio/run/emulator), which "simulates Android devices on your computer so that you can test your application on a variety of devices and Android API levels without needing to have each physical device".